Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 Over/under insights

-- Arizona and its opponents have combined to score more than 49.5 points in eight of 17 games this season.
+- The two teams combine to average 53.3 points per game, 3.8 more than the total in this contest.

-- Monday's over/under is 3.8 points lower than the two team's combined 53.3 points per game average.

-- This contest's over/under is 7.1 points above the 42.4 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 42.4 points per game, 7.1 fewer than this contest's over/under.

 - The Rams and their opponents score an average of 49.5 points per game, the same as Monday's total.

-- The 48.6 PPG average total in Cardinals games this season is 0.9 points fewer than this game's over/under.
+- The 49.5 over/under in this game is 0.9 points above the 48.6 average total in Cardinals games this season.

 Rams stats and trends

-- Los Angeles has eight wins against the spread in 17 games this season.

-- This season, the Rams have an against the spread record of 4-5 in their nine games as a favorite of 4 points or more.
+- The Rams are 4-5 ATS when favored by 4 points or more this season.

-- Los Angeles' games this year have hit the over on nine of 17 set point totals (52.9%).
+- Los Angeles has eclipsed the over/under in 52.9% of its opportunities this year (nine times in 17 games with a set point total).

-- Los Angeles is 7-5 against the spread and 10-2 overall in games when it scores more than 20.5 points.
+- Los Angeles is 7-5 against the spread and 10-2 overall this season when the team records more than 20.5 points.

-- Los Angeles is 8-7 against the spread and 12-3 overall when the team totals over 322.9 yards.
+- When Los Angeles amasses more than 322.9 yards, the team is 8-7 against the spread and 12-3 overall.

 - The Rams have 23 giveaways this season, while the Cardinals have 25 takeaways.